linuxsimba/linuxsimba.github.io/_source/_posts/2016-02-08-troubleshooting-mirantis-fuel-7-part1.md

 This cryptic error message pointed to the fact the `connectivity_test.pp`` puppet script on node1 failed.
 Let us see why.

+> Found out later that clicking the "Log" button next to a Node in the "Nodes"
+> Tab gives you the puppet log that points to the root cause.

 ```
 $ vagrant ssh fuel_master